-There are three types of appeals that students may be interested pursuing.
-Below you will find information about each type of appeal, to include steps on how to complete the appeal process:
+There are three types of appeals that students may be interested in pursuing.
+Click each link below to find information about each type of appeal, including steps on how to complete the appeal process:

 Satisfactory Academic Progress Appeal